 Where to stay

-Surrounded by the beauty of the Osa Peninsula is the eco-luxury Drake Bay Getaway Resort.
+The eco-luxury Drake Bay Getaway Resort is surrounded by the Osa Peninsula’s beauty.
 There are only five cabins, named quaintly after local flowers such as “Orchid” or “Passion” and all built on stilts with views over the bay.
 They are made from sustainably grown local teak and feature a large deck with sliding doors that open up to panoramic views of the Pacific Ocean.

 Fact file